Costa83/db_test_host/sqlite/README.txt

-INSTALL UBUNTU SQLITE TEST :
+﻿INSTALL UBUNTU SQLITE TEST :
 -----------------------------

 First on Ubuntu, connect to github and git clone this repository in your